Gigaspaces/xap-docs/site/content/xap/12.2/admin/suggested-monitoring-tools.markdown

 # Suggested Monitoring Tools

-Find below a (partial) list of recommended monitoring tools that can be used to monitor GigaSpaces platform.
+Find below a (partial) list of recommended monitoring tools that can be used to monitor your GigaSpaces platform.

 1. JVM Garbage Collection activity
 1. Heap memory usage